-Another important point at this stage is to consider the screen size and resolution of the device(s) on which we want the game to run.
-Although AGK will allow our game to run on almost any platform, we may still want to consider how the screen size will affect the playability of our game.
+Another important point at this stage is to consider the screen size and resolution of the device(s) on which you want the game to run.
+Although AGK will allow your game to run on almost any platform, you may still want to consider how the screen size will affect the playability of your game.
 For example, 10 buttons along the right-hand edge of an iPad looks fine, but try the same thing on an iPhone and only the smallest of fingers will be able to use the buttons easily!

 Image resolution is also important.
-A 1024×768 image will look fine on a device with the resolution of the original iPad, but it may not look so sharp on a later 2048 x 1536 screen.
-But, then again, higher resolution images require more memory and more processing power to display or move.
+A 1024 x 768 image will look fine on a device with the resolution of the original iPad, but it may not look so sharp on a later 2048 x 1536 screen.
+But, then again, higher resolution images require more memory and more processing power to move about the screen.